mohitsharmadev/Learning-Typescript/README.md

 # Learning-Typescript
-Learning typescript from offical typescript lang documentation
+Learning typescript from official typescriptLang documentation Typescript code in the master branch